Ibrahim was using the computer more often, especially during the evening when people were asleep.

-Asiyah felt disappointed that she kept going to sleep alone and her husband seemed emotionally withdrawn, but she kept telling herself he must be busy with work.
+Asiyah felt disappointed that she kept going to sleep alone.
+Her husband seemed emotionally withdrawn, but she kept telling herself he must be busy with work.

-Asiyah decided to bake Ibrahim his favorite cookies as a surprise and bring it to him in his office with some coffee, she was smiling and felt hopeful he would be happy.
+Asiyah decided to bake Ibrahim his favorite cookies as a surprise.
+Bringing it to him in his office with some coffee, she was smiling and felt hopeful he would be happy.

-Asiyah didn’t want to startle him during his conversation so she quietly sat his surprise down behind him and moved to tap him gently on his shoulder.
+Asiyah didn’t want to startle him during his conversation.
+She quietly set his surprise down behind him and moved to tap him gently on his shoulder.

-As she got closer to him her eyes widened and filled with tears, on the screen in front of her were indecent pictures of a woman and a chat window filled with flirtations.
+As she got closer to him, her eyes widened and filled with tears, on the screen in front of her were indecent pictures of a woman and a chat window filled with flirtations.

-We can study for a degree online, learn recipes from foreign cultures and connect with family across the ocean in different countries.
+We can study for a degree online, learn recipes from foreign cultures, and connect with families across the ocean in different countries.

 Now more than ever, it is too easy to betray your spouse and commit emotional, online infidelity.

-A Sister can be clothed in a beautiful niqab, but if she is online flirting with men other than her husband, she lacks modesty.
+A sister can be clothed in a beautiful niqab, but if she is online flirting with men other than her husband, she lacks modesty.

-A Brother might display piety with his long beard and perfect recitation, but if he is sending messages to women other than his wife complimenting how beautiful their eyes are then he is falling into zina.
+A brother might display piety with his long beard and perfect recitation, but if he is sending messages to women other than his wife, complimenting how beautiful their eyes are, then he is falling into zina.

-Of course, we know that we are never truly alone and every deed we perform, good or bad, is being recorded by the angels next to us.
+Of course, we know that we are never truly alone and that every good or bad deed we perform is being recorded by the angels next to us.

 Is an Online Relationship Zina?

 Some people will argue that it is not zina because they are not touching, as if this is somehow morally acceptable or the lesser of two evils.

-Even staring at someone of the opposite gender is a form of zina by the eyes, hence Quran commands men to lower their gaze as part of their modesty.
+Even staring at someone of the opposite gender is a form of zina by the eyes, hence the Quran commands men to lower their gaze as part of their modesty.

-“The adultery of the eye is the lustful look and the adultery of the ears is listening to voluptuous (song or talk) and the adultery of the tongue is licentious speech and the adultery of the hand is the lustful grip (embrace) and the adultery of the feet is to walk (to the place) where he intends to commit adultery and the heart yearns and desires which he may or may not put into effect.”
+The adultery of the eye is the lustful look and the adultery of the ears is listening to voluptuous (song or talk) and the adultery of the tongue is licentious speech and the adultery of the hand is the lustful grip (embrace) and the adultery of the feet is to walk (to the place) where he intends to commit adultery and the heart yearns and desires which he may or may not put into effect.”[Muslim]

 This does not mean that committing online zina is in the same league as having sexual intercourse.

-“And do not approach unlawful sexual intercourse.
-Indeed, it is ever an immorality and is evil as a way”
+And do not approach unlawful sexual intercourse.
+Indeed, it is ever an immorality and is evil as a way”[Quran 17:32]

 Impact of Online Affairs on Family

 An online affair destroys trust in a relationship.
 Every time that person smiles at their phone or takes an extra moment to read an email, the other person will wonder.

-All it takes is one affair to break years’ worth of trust and it may never be regained.
+All it takes is one affair to break years’ worth of trust, and it may never be regained.

-Healing from an online affair requires communication, but once trust has been damaged those two people may never communicate effectively again.
+But once trust has been damaged, those two people may never communicate effectively again.

 Online affairs also cause feelings of anxiety and thoughts like “I am not pretty enough to keep his attention” or “I must not be good enough as a husband.”

 Anger is often an accompaniment to sadness; it is one of the stages of grief.
-The spouse might begin to lash out and say horrible things to the person that cheated on them.
+The spouse might begin to lash out and say horrible things to the person who cheated on them.

 Online Affairs Hurt Children

 Children will be hurt.
-If nothing else stops someone from cheating on their spouse, the fact it will hurt their own children and potentially damage their child’s marriage in the future should cause someone to think twice.
+If nothing else stops someone from cheating on their spouse, the fact that it will hurt their own children and potentially damage their child’s marriage in the future should cause someone to think twice.

-When a marriage is struggling, the children are always hurt no matter how hard we try to protect them.
+When a marriage is struggling, the children are always hurt, no matter how hard we try to protect them.

-In such scenarios, the girl would be at a higher risk of marrying a husband that will also hurt her because that is the example her parents set.
+In such scenarios, the girl would be at a higher risk of marrying a husband who would also hurt her because that is the example her parents set.

 If you cheat on your spouse, your children may grow up to be adulterers or allow their spouse to betray them, and you cannot ignore your hand in that.